 Dianne has owned and operated her own vehicle grooming business for nearly seven years and still finds every day different.
 "I get to meet my clients, organise and train my staff, and get out there doing the hard work of cleaning vehicles."

 Dianne puts her success down to a great team who put their heart into the work they do.
-“My team are great, they have a good eye for detail, they are motivated and full of energy on every car they work on.
+"My team is great, they have a good eye for detail, they are motivated and full of energy on every car they work on.
 We aim for quality and that keeps our clients coming back.

 "I love standing back admiring a finished product and going 'Wow, we did that.'
 It’s those moments that keep me motivated in this job."

 To become a vehicle groomer/cleaner you usually need to have a full, clean driver's licence, although some employers may accept a restricted licence.

 Vehicle groomers/cleaners need to be: